 PROGRAM PARTICIPANTS: ORGANIC OPERATIONS

-Below is a list with a sample of costs which may be reimbursed, as well as those which are ineligible.
-This list is meant to be demonstrative, not exhaustive.
+The lists below of eligible and ineligible expenses are meant to be demonstrative, not exhaustive.
 Questions about allowable costs should be directed to the Cost Share Manager.

 In order to receive a cost share reimbursement, eligible producers and handlers in Illinois should apply to the Illinois Department of Agriculture.